-- PFC James Blassingame is a 17-year veteran of the United States Capitol Police (USCP).
-PFC Sidney Hemby is an 11-year veteran of the USCP. - 8.
-Both United States Capitol Police Officers reported for duty on January 6, 2021, without any suspicion that they would soon become the targets of Trump's followers.
-Those followers had assembled in Washington at Trump's calling for a rally at the White House Ellipse that quickly evolved into a violent insurrection at the Capitol. - 9.
-The insurrectionists were spurred on by Trump's conduct over many months in getting his followers to believe his false allegation that he was about to be forced out of the White House because of massive election fraud by his presidential adversary Joe Biden, and that the convening of Congress on January 6 to count the Electoral College results and declare the winner was their last chance to "stop the steal." - 10.
-The insurrectionist mob, which Trump had inflamed, encouraged, incited, directed, and aided and abetted, forced its way over and past the Plaintiffs and their fellow officers, pursuing and attacking them inside and outside the United States Capitol, and causing the injuries complained of herein.
+- 8. PFC Marcus Moore is a ten-year veteran of the USCP. - 9.
+Officer Moore reported for duty on January 6, 2021, without any suspicion that he would soon become the target of Trump's followers.
+Those followers had assembled in Washington at Trump's calling for a rally at the White House Ellipse that quickly led to a violent insurrection at the Capitol. - 10.
+The insurrectionists were spurred on by Trump's conduct over many months in getting his followers to believe his false allegation that he was about to be forced out of the White House because of massive election fraud by his campaign opponent Joe Biden, and that the convening of Congress on January 6 to count the Electoral College results and declare the winner was their last chance to "stop the steal."

-- 11. As a result of Trump's speech on January 6th, 2021, his conduct and statements leading up to and on that date, and his refusal on that date to tell his followers to stop their continued violence at the Capitol, Trump engaged in unlawful conduct that resulted in injuries to United States Capitol Police officers and Metropolitan Police Department officers, including the Plaintiffs.
-These legal violations include: - Directing Assault and Battery - Aiding and Abetting Assault and Battery - Directing Intentional Infliction of Emotional Distress - Liability Per Se for Violation of D.C.
+- 11. The insurrectionist mob, which Trump had inflamed, encouraged, incited, directed, and aided and abetted, forced its way over and past Plaintiff and his fellow officers, pursuing and attacking them inside and outside the United States Capitol, and causing the injuries complained of herein. - 12.
+As a result of Trump's speech on January 6, 2021, his conduct and statements leading up to and on that date, and his refusal on that date to tell his followers to stop their continued violence at the Capitol, USCP officers and Metropolitan Police Department officers, including the Plaintiff, suffered physical and emotional injuries.
+Trump's legal violations include: - Directing Assault and Battery - Aiding and Abetting Assault and Battery - Liability Per Se for Violation of D.C.
 Code § 22-1322 Inciting to Riot - Liability Per Se for Violation of D.C.
 Code § 22-1321 Disorderly Conduct - Conspiracy in Violation of 42 U.S.C. § 1985 - Civil Conspiracy